dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 ##### Miscellaneous

-If the shield gets hit with a physical attack that doesn't inflict shieldstun (Jigglypuff up-b: Sing) while the powershield counter still has a value of 1 or more, powershield visuals play but your character doesn't enter `GuardSetOff`/`GuardDamage`.<sup> [ref][heart powershielding op]</sup>
+- If the shield gets hit with a physical attack that doesn't inflict shieldstun (Jigglypuff up-b: Sing) while the powershield counter still has a value of 1 or more, powershield visuals play but your character doesn't enter `GuardSetOff`/`GuardDamage`.<sup> [ref][heart powershielding op]</sup>

+- PracticalTAS helped by coining the term _intended state_.
+He was prompted to, by the question:
+    > I've seen that the character obeys my controller input first, entering a temporary character state, and then the game determines if my char gets hit and sends it into a damage state.
+    >
+    > Of course I can use my controller input to shield before getting hit in the same frame (this sends me into `GuardDamage`).
+Or I can release shield, to get hit in the same frame and be sent into tumble or some other dmg state, instead of `GuardOff`.
+    >
+    > What is the name for this state that answers to my controller input but can be changed by a hit before next frame?

+He noted that it was too late to name it because we're not even close to being the first to study the _intended state_.

 References used, Additional reading
 ===================================